Wednesday, March 2, 2022

 November 19th, 1967 the Jets are 7-2-1 and can lock up a division title for the first time by going just 2-2 the last four games.
 Earlier in the year, they are the only team to beat the Raiders, and Grantham pilfered two passes in the victory.
 Larry nabs five in '67 and records three sacks.
 Grantham receives some All-AFL votes, but there is a new kid in town.
 George Webster helps the Oilers win the division title, while Bobby Bell is still the consummate strongside linebacker for the Chiefs.

 Since New York faded badly down the stretch in '67 the Jets fans wonder what it is going to take to finally win a division title?
 NFL Films has taken over film production for the AFL in 1968, and there is an abundance of footage of the Jets.
 So much has been written about the '68 Jets, and rightfully so.
 A year of destiny, and no without a few trials and tribulations.
 Grantham does not record an interception, nor a fumble recovery, but with Verlon Biggs becoming a force at right defensive end he is asked to blitz more often and records four.
 His sack of Bob Davis of the Oilers in the Astrodome on October 20th is vintage Grantham.
-Quick, explosive, timing the snap count just right....he is in the backfield to take down Davis.
+Quick and explosive, timing the snap count just right....he is in the backfield to take down Davis.

 Larry Grantham becomes a champion on December 29th, 1968 in the victory over the hated Raiders.
 Yes youngsters...hated!
 Since AFL teams for years played the other seven twice a year, division games and non-division games counted the same.
 Possibly the games with Buffalo mattered most to the Jets players, yet over the years the games with Raiders had a violence all their own.

-The hard hitting intense AFL Title game is one of the best games I ever watched on TV as a teenager.
+The hard-hitting hitting intense AFL Title game is one of the best games I ever watched on TV as a teenager.
 The Jets had earned the right to take on Weeb's former team, the Baltimore Colts in the AFL-NFL Championship game(was not called the Super Bowl yet).
 Four times during the second half Grantham made key stops to help the Jet defense.

-Third-quarter and New York leads 10-0 with Turner just having kicked a 32-yard field goal.
+Third quarter and New York leads 10-0 with Turner just having kicked a 32-yard field goal.
 Second and ten on their own twenty-six and Morrall flips to Hill.
 Grantham's open-field tackle stops Hill for no gain.
 Turner kicks another field goal and time is becoming a factor, thus the Master enters.
 Unitas completes to Matte and again Grantham tackles a running back for no gain on a pass completion.

 Early in the 4th quarter and on first and ten Johnny Hightops pitches to Mackey.
 Grantham tackles the All-NFL tight end after a gain of five.
-The Colts next possession is an 80-yard drive in 14 plays to score, yet the first play of the drive Larry broke up a pass to Mackey.
+The Colts next possession was an 80-yard drive in 14 plays to score, yet the first play of the drive Larry broke up a pass to Mackey.
 Nine years of pro ball and now Larry Grantham is a champion, and can still visualize him running across the field helmet off, with the ball tucked under his arm, jumping for joy...the joy only a champion can feel.

 Entering the last year of the AFL the Jets are an experienced battle-tested champion with a defense that has some new faces.
 The linebacking corps returns led by Grantham, and after a 1-2 start gets hot and wins the eastern division title.
 Grantham twice recovers fumbles in late-season victories, but again does not intercept, and records just 1½ sacks.
 He is again honored with some All-AFL recognition due to his all-around play, and tackling ability.
 He is just always in position, thus being savvy is a trait that is key for all outside linebackers.